Hospitals operator Mediclinic's first half profit more than triples

 JOHANNESBURG, Nov 11 (Reuters) - Hospital chain operator Mediclinic International MDCM.L said on Thursday that its profit for the first half that ended Sept.
 30 more than tripled from a year earlier, inching close to pre-pandemic levels as people returned for non-COVID treatments.

-But the company did not reinstate its dividend payout, which had been suspended for a year, as it wanted to maintain its liquidity position, it said.
+But the London-based, South African owned company did not reinstate its dividend payout, which had been suspended for a year, saying it wanted to maintain its liquidity position.

 (Reporting by Promit Mukherjee; Editing by Susan Fenton)